MrBartusek/gif-picker-react/CONTRIBUTING.md

 If you don't have gif-picker-react running locally please follow this setup guide.

-1. Install newest LTS release of [Node.js](https://nodejs.org/en/), it has NPM package manager bundled with it.
+1. Install newest LTS release of [Node.js](https://nodejs.org/en/) and the [pnpm](https://pnpm.io/installation) package manager.
+If your Node.js ships with corepack, you can simply run `corepack enable pnpm`.
 1. Generate an API key for at least one provider if you don't have one yet.
 The specific instructions for each provider are described in [`README.md`](README.md)
 1. Fork this repository using [Fork](https://github.com/MrBartusek/gif-picker-react/fork)